-Channel Setting: Channel settings feature a row of diamonds, suspended by individual seats cut into each side of the channel.
-This setting is often used in wedding bands or for side stones accenting the center diamond of an engagement ring.
+Channel settings feature diamonds that look as if they are suspended in two rows of metal.
+The diamonds are actually held in place by individual seats cut into each side of the channel.
+This setting is often used in diamond wedding bands or for side stones in an engagement ring.

 Only one email recipient may be specified.